NoobsArePeople2/AIRPad/README.md

 #### Not Seeing Your Gamepad Here?

-The list of supported pads is limited to ones I have access to and any additional pads provided by others using AIRPad.
+The list of supported pads is limited to ones I have physical access to and any additional pads provided by others using AIRPad.
 If AIRPad doesn't support your gamepad check out the [AIRControl Show All Input](https://github.com/AlexanderOMara/AIRControl/tree/master/examples/AIRControl_Example_ShowAllInput) example app.
 This app will help you [create a controller mapping for AIRPad](#adding-mappings).

 ## Where To Find Things